 Clino requires online connectivity for the basic maps (satellite or street views) and for accessing DropBox.
-If you disable online connectivity, the map view will still work but will only show a basic grid in places where there is no cached data.
-Please note that activating airplane mode will also turn off the GPS.
-To disable online services but preserve the GPS, please navigate to the Settings page and disable Cellular Data.
+If you disable online connectivity, GPS and the map view will still work but the map view will only show a basic grid in places where there is no cached data.
+Please note that activating airplane mode on some devices will turn off the GPS.
+If the GPS does not work in airplane mode, to disable online services but preserve the GPS, please navigate to the Settings page and disable Cellular Data/Mobile Data.